“The community is enriched by the participation of people with diverse abilities”

 The Disability Resource Centre (originally called Abilities) was founded in 1983 as a drop-in center, run by volunteers with support from the Council.
 In 1986, with government assistance funded under the Disabled Persons Employment Promotion (DPEP) Act, 10 participants regularly attended an employment workshop.
 In 1988, to accommodate more attendees, the Centre purchased the Seventh Day Adventist Church with government and P.S.S.A assistance.

-While the Centre initially generated sustainable revenue, the focus eventually shifted to supporting clients to achieve their own goals, and a major effort was made to start mainstreaming clients into the community through supported employment, access courses in fields of interest, community participation, and Identified Need programmes within the Centre.
+While the Centre initially generated sustainable revenue, the focus eventually shifted to supporting people to achieve their own goals, and a major effort was made to start mainstreaming people into the community through supported employment, access courses in fields of interest, community participation, and Identified Need programmes within the Centre.

 The Centre developed a Supported Employment Section, Network Personnel, to assist clients to locate employment, plan their careers, access courses and training and provide ongoing support for clients’ success, as well as a free service to employers, encouraging workplace diversity.